Unramifiedness of Galois representations arising from Hilbert modular surfaces: Introduction

-Having available a Hecke operator at $\gothp$ acting on torsion classes, we can prove (cf. Proposition \ref{P:nr}) that representations arising from $H^0(\calM^\tor_{\calO/\varpi^m}, \omega^{\bf 1}(-\ttD))$ are unramified at $p$ (we assume for simplicity that $p$ is inert in $F$, also we only look at Frobenius-distinguished representations).
-As in the elliptic modular case (cf. \cite{edixhoven} and \cite[pf.
-Theorem 3.11]{CG}) the proof of this fact uses that the Hecke operator $T_\gothp$ has the expected $q$-expansion on $H^0$ (Remark \ref{R:q-exp}), and consists basically in computing the commutator between $T_\gothp$ and the total Hasse invariant acting on forms of weight $(1,\dots,1)$.
-By Serre duality, the result on $H^0$ can also be read as an unramifiedness result for representations arising from $H^g$.
+Having available a Hecke operator at $\gothp$ acting on torsion classes, we can prove (cf. Proposition \ref{P:nr}) that representations arising from $H^0(\Sh^\tor_{\calO/\varpi^m}, \omega^{({\bf 1}, -1)})_\gothm$ are unramified at $p$.
+As in the elliptic modular case (cf. \cite{edixhoven} and \cite[proof of Theorem 3.11]{CG}) the proof of this fact uses that the Hecke operator $T_\gothp^\rmn$ has the expected $q$-expansion on $H^0$ (Remark \ref{R:q-exp}), and consists of computing the commutator between $T_\gothp^\rmn$ and the total Hasse invariant acting on forms of weight $({\bf 1}, -1)$.
+By Serre duality (Lemma~\ref{L:hecke operator duality}), the result on $H^0$ can also be read as an unramifiedness result for representations arising from $H^g$ (see Proposition~\ref{L:unramified}).